SeedChange: History

 SeedChange was founded as the Unitarian Service Committee of Canada in 1945 by Lotta Hitschmanova, a Czech refugee who had fled the Nazi occupation in Europe and was determined to help victims of war rebuild their lives.
 The organization received its registered charity status on August 30 of that year.
 The committee recruited Canada’s first female senator, Carine Wilson, as an honorary chairperson, hoping she could help the largely female committee break through the layers of bureaucracy.

-Dr. Lotta Hitchmanova was not a Unitarian herself, but she had received from the Unitarian Service Committee of Boston during the war in France.
+Dr. Lotta Hitchmanova was not a Unitarian herself, but she had received help from the Unitarian Service Committee of Boston during the early years of World War II in France.
 A few years after her arrival in Canada as a refugee, she decided to turn to the Unitarians once more for support in launching her organization.
 The Unitarian Service Committee of Canada severed its formal ties to its sister organization, the Unitarian Service Committee of Boston, in 1948.
 The organization has been financially independent and non-denominational organization ever since.
 Still, ties with Unitarian communities and volunteers across Canada remained strong for decades, and still continue today.

 Hitschmanova served as Executive Director for nearly 40 years, retiring in 1982.
 Throughout her career, the organization's work expanded from Europe to other conflict zones and developing countries around the world, wherever the need was greatest.
 Through Public Service Announcements on television and radio, Dr. Hitschmanova became one of Canada's most recognized humanitarians and public figures.
 Her distinctive Czech accent as she pronounced USC Canada's address, 56 Sparks Street, Ottawa, became an unforgettable signature.
 She struck a special chord with Canadians and mobilized a whole generation to take action and help.

 The organization's name was officially changed to USC Canada in the early 2000s, and then updated to SeedChange in 2019.